ortall0201/Spotify-Playlist-Recommender-System-Using-NLP/README.md

 ## overview
 This project leverages Natural Language Processing (NLP) techniques to develop a personalized playlist recommender system.
 By analyzing playlist data from Spotify, the system identifies contextual relationships between songs and generates tailored recommendations based on user preferences.

+**Business question ?** "How can we develop a system to recommend personalized playlists to users, leveraging playlist data alone to identify contextual relationships between songs and generate relevant suggestions for a given input song?“

   ![Spotify](Presentation/spotify.png)
 _________________________________________